fpulvi/fpulvi.github.io/_posts/2017-03-10-FantasyFootball2.md

-In this second part of the analysis, we will apply some machine learning techniques to predict if the performance of the players will be over the mark of 6.
+In this second part of the analysis, we will apply some machine learning techniques to predict the performances of the football players.

 ```python